PapenfussLab/PathOS/Docker/README.md

   docker build -t my_loader -f Dockerfile-loader .
   ```

 You can now change the docker-compose.yaml file in the Docker/database directory to use this new image.
 Edit the file and change line 22 to `image: my_curate` and line 57 to `image: my_loader`.
-This will make the docker-compose file point to your new custom image instead of the public one.
+This will make the docker-compose file point to your new custom images instead of the public one.

-Now running `docker-compose up -d` from the Docker/database directory will run your custom PathOS image.
+Now, running `docker-compose up -d` from the Docker/database directory will run your custom PathOS images.

 ### PathOS on Docker Hub